 ‘Visualise a utopian future, where people are adapting to the effects of climate change.’

-“The world is currently standing on the verge of a potential climate catastrophe and therefore these images have become more relevant than ever,” said Squint/Opera founding director Alice Britton, explaining why the studio has decided to reissue the images.
+“The world is currently standing on the verge of a potential climate catastrophe and therefore these images have become more relevant than ever,” said our founding director Alice Britton, explaining why we decided to reissue the images.
 “Last month the UK became the first country to declare a climate emergency, and we felt it was the right time to revisit these images to help Londoners imagine how the seemingly abstract concept of climate change might affect their everyday lives, through familiar parts of the city.”

-The images, which Squint/Opera describes as "curiously utopian", were initially created for a 2008 exhibition in London and depict a vision of the city in 2090.
+The images, which we see as curiously utopian were initially created for a 2008 exhibition in London and depict a vision of the city in 2090.
 One image shows a man dressed in swimming trunks, preparing to dive from the Whispering Gallery into the flooded nave of the abandoned and overgrown St Paul’s Cathedral.
-Another shows the south London suburb of Honor Oak, where a terrace of Victorian houses disappears beneath the floodwaters and a resident of one of the houses above the water line repairs his submarine.
+Another shows the south London suburb of Honor Oak, where a terrace of Victorian houses disappears beneath the floodwaters and a resident of one of the houses above the waterline repairs his submarine.